mixxxdj/manual/source/hardware/controllers/behringer_bcr2000.rst

      |           +- options: Additional options for the component (object, required)
      |                       Example: {key: "reverse"}
      |
-     +-effectUnits: an array of effect unit definitions (may be empty or omitted) +- effectUnit
+     +- effectUnits: an array of effect unit definitions (may be empty or omitted)
+     |  +- effectUnit
-          +- unitNumbers: as defined by `components.EffectUnit`
+     |     +- unitNumbers: as defined by `components.EffectUnit`
-          +- components: an object of component definitions for the effect unit.
-Each definition is a key-value pair for a component of `components.EffectUnit` where key is the name of the component and value is the MIDI address.
+     |     +- components: an object of component definitions for the effect unit.
+Each definition
+     |                    is a key-value pair for a component of `components.EffectUnit` where key
+     |                    is the name of the component and value is the MIDI address.
 Example:
-                         `effectFocusButton: [0xB0, 0x15]`
+     |                    `effectFocusButton: [0xB0, 0x15]`
+     |
+     +- containers: an array of component container definitions (may be empty or omitted) +- componentContainer
+           +- components: an object of component definitions for the component container.
+              +- component: a component definition in the same format as described for decks

 Overlay
 ~~~~~~~